-Students with concerns related to external placements should report these immediately to the Director of Clinical Training, the Course Instructor for PSYC 763 & 764: Clinical Practicum III and IV, and/or the licensed faculty member serving as the Psychology Consultant for students on external placement supervised by a professional licensed in another discipline who will convey the information to the DCT.
-The DCT, Course Instructor, and/or Psychology Consultant will work with the student to find an appropriate resolution to the concern, as specified in the External Clinical Placement policies in Section D: Program Policies below.
+Students with concerns related to external placements should report these immediately to the Director of Clinical Training, the Course Instructor for Clinical Practicum.
+The DCT, Course Instructor, and Placement Coordinator will work with the student to find an appropriate resolution to the concern, as specified in the Clinical Practicum policies in Section D: Program Policies below.

 e.
-Clinical Practicum III and IV Courses
+Clinical Practicum Courses

-During the fall semester of the first external placement, students complete PSYC 763 Clinical Practicum III.
-During the fall semester of the second external clinical placement, students complete PSYC 764 Clinical Practicum IV.
-Each of these courses meets for one hour per week and provides the opportunity for students on external placement to discuss clinical, professional, and ethical issues they are encountering on their placements.
-Each of these courses is led by a core faculty member and also provides the opportunity for students to continue integrate what they are learning in the program with what they are learning on placement.
-Students will evaluate the effectiveness of this course in helping them develop relevant competencies by completing the evaluation in Appendix K.
+During each semester a student is in a Clinical Practicum, they must be enrolled in the Clinical Practicum course.
+Each of these courses meets for one hour per week and provides the opportunity for students to discuss clinical, professional, and ethical issues they are encountering on their placements.
+Each of these courses is led by a faculty member who is licensed in the state of Pennsylvania and also provides the opportunity for students to continue to integrate what they are learning in the program with what they are learning on placement.